 - Accept Your Financial Aid Awards

-Financial Aid Awards are mailed after March 1 to all students who filed the FAFSA.
-If you would like to be considered for aid, please complete the FAFSA form as soon as possible at www.fafsa.gov.
+Financial Aid Awards are mailed beginning in February to all students who filed the FAFSA.
+They are sent along with important supplemental information to address many of your questions.
+Also visit our step-by-step video to help you understand your Financial Aid award.
 Students who have received their Financial Aid Awards need to review and accept their awards.

 To accept your awards follow these steps:

 - Login at PirateNet.shu.edu.
-Your login information will be mailed to you in March if you have paid your tuition deposit.
+Your login information will be mailed to you in early February if you have paid your tuition deposit.

 - Accept your awards by clicking on the Accept Award Offer tab and accept or decline each award.

 - View your requirements.
 Some students are selected for a process called verification by the government.
-If you are selected, you will have additional documents to submit such as federal tax returns or proof of citizenship.
-You must return these documents by June 1 to the Office of Financial Aid.
+If you are selected, you will have additional documents to submit such as federal tax transcripts or proof of citizenship.
+You must return these documents as soon as possible and no later than June 1 to the Office of Financial Aid.

 - Apply for the Federal PLUS loan or Alternative Loans.
 To apply for the PLUS Loan visit www.studentloans.gov.
 Please note you must also have a FAFSA on file to apply.
 We suggest you start applying in early June.
 If you'd like to choose an alternative loan visit www.elmselect.com.